ddhaze/ics-cli/README.md

 # ics-cli
-A simple client CLI to create .ics files
+A simple client CLI to create .ics files written in C++